Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 MADRE: www.madre.orgUNICEF: www.unicef.orgACLU: www.aclu.orgClub Meetings: Tuesdays,

 12:15pm in Jerome Hall, 612For additional information, please email firstname.lastname@example.org or contact the advisor or any of the officers listed below: Prof. Guylaine Harrison, AdvisorEmail: email@example.com

 There is nothing stuffy, boring, or bland about this Book

 Club.
 Reading selections are based on interest of members, and vary from short

 to long term.
 The club welcomes members at all levels of literacy, provides

 critical feedback for aspiring authors, and connects reading to higher order

 thinking – all while having fun!

-For additional information, please email or contact the
+for additional information please contact the

 The goal of CEO is to bring together students regardless of major or background to expand their education outside the classroom and into the business world.
 CEO organizes career awareness fairs on campus as well as community events, sponsors guest speakers and field trips such as company tours and conferences, and provides numerous networking events for students.
 CEO is also dedicated to promoting unity and social responsibility in business.
 Though it is primarily a business-oriented club, CEO is open to all Monroe students.
 The CEO constitution is available upon request.